Commitment to Quality: CARF Accreditation

 Survey and Certification

+The survey and certification process was implemented in January, 1994.
+Survey and certification is the process used by us to license and/or certify the quality of residential, work/day, placement, site based respite and individual support services provided to individuals with mental retardation who live in Massachusetts.
 The Office of Quality Enhancement (OQE) within the Office of Quality Management is responsible for the implementation of the survey and certification process.
 This section has been developed in order to share important information regarding the licensure/certification process with the broader community.
 From this site you can access the Quick Guide to the licensure and certification process, the complete version of the Citizen Involvement Guide, Training Materials, and Licensure and Certification Guidelines, interpretations and responses.
+For more information about the Survey and Certification process, please visit www.mass.gov